SillyTavern/SillyTavern/.github/readme.md

 ![][cover]

-Mobile-friendly layout, support 17+ LLM APIs (KoboldAI/CPP, Horde, NovelAI, Ooba, Tabby, OpenAI, OpenRouter, Claude, Mistral and more), Visual Novel Mode, Automatic1111 & ComfyUI API integration, TTS, WorldInfo (lorebooks), customizable UI, auto-translate, and more prompt options than you'd ever want or need + ability to install third-party extensions.
+SillyTavern provides a mobile-friendly layout, support for 17+ LLM APIs (KoboldAI/CPP, Horde, NovelAI, Ooba, Tabby, OpenAI, OpenRouter, Claude, Mistral and more), Visual Novel Mode, Automatic1111 & ComfyUI API image generation integration, TTS, WorldInfo (lorebooks), customizable UI, auto-translate, more prompt options than you'd ever want or need, and endless growth potential via third-party extensions.

-## Important news
+## Important News

 1. We have created a [Documentation website](https://docs.sillytavern.app/) to answer most of your questions and help you get started.